vranki/hemppa/README.md

 join invites automatically.

 You can set MATRIX_PASSWORD if you want to get access token.
 Normally you can use Riot to get it.

+BOT_OWNERS is a comma-separated list of matrix id's for the owners of the bot.
+Some commands require sender to be bot owner.
+Typically set your own id into it.
+Don't include bot itself in BOT_OWNERS if cron or any other module that can cause bot to send custom commands is used as it could potentially be used to run owner commands as the bot itself.

 ## Module API